dedeswim/dedeswim.github.io/content/authors/edoardo/_index.md

 # -
 ---

 I am a **Computer Science Ph.D.
-Student** at ETH Zürich, advised by [Florian Tramèr](https://floriantramer.com).
+Student** at ETH Zürich in the [Secure and Private AI (SPY) Lab](https://spylab.ai), advised by [Florian Tramèr](https://floriantramer.com).
 My interest is in how the current (and future) research about the security and privacy of machine learning systems can be applied to real-world systems.
 My aim is to understand what the threat models look like in the real-world, and, based on that, understand which attacks are feasible, and what defenses are most effective.

 I earned a **Computer Science M.Sc.** at [**EPFL**](https://epfl.ch/en), with a strong focus on **Machine Learning and Security**, and a Computer Engineering B.Sc. at [**PoliTo**](https://www.polito.it/).
 I did my Master thesis about the robustness of Vision Transformers supervised by Princeton University's [Prof. Mittal](http://www.princeton.edu/~pmittal/), and I am one of the co-authors and maintainers of **[RobustBench](https://robustbench.github.io)**, a standardized benchmark for adversarial robustness.

-I had internship experiences at **[Bloomberg LP](https://www.bloomberg.com/)**, as an SWE intern, and at [armasuisse CYD Campus](https://www.ar.admin.ch/en/armasuisse-wissenschaft-und-technologie-w-t/cyber-defence_campus.html), as a Research Intern, supervised by [Prof. Humbert](https://www.mhumbert.com/).
+I previously interned at **[Bloomberg LP](https://www.bloomberg.com/)**, as an SWE intern, and at [armasuisse CYD Campus](https://www.ar.admin.ch/en/armasuisse-wissenschaft-und-technologie-w-t/cyber-defence_campus.html), as a Research Intern, supervised by [Prof. Humbert](https://www.mhumbert.com/).

-I attended [**Military Navy College** "F. Morosini"](http://www.marina.difesa.it/EN/training_institute/morosini/Pagine/default.aspx), in Venice, I am a member of [LeadTheFuture](https://leadthefuture.tech), the leading mentoring program for STEM students in Italy, and I have been junior entrepreneur at [JEToP](https://jetop.com).
+More information can be found on my [CV](/files/cv.pdf).